drin/drin/README.md

 My name is Aldrin (https://pronoun.is/he) and I’m about to start my 3rd year as a PhD student in computer science at UC Santa Cruz.

 👯
-I’m advised by Peter Alvaro and work with Carlos Maltzahn, Jeff LeFevre, and Aaron Chu on declarative programmable storage.
+I’m advised by Peter Alvaro and we work with Carlos Maltzahn, Jeff LeFevre, and Aaron Chu on declarative programmable storage.

 🔭
 I’m most interested in data management systems, bioinformatics, programming languages, and distributed systems.